nh-server/switch-guide/docs/extras/blocking_nintendo.md

 #### Setup:

-1. Insert your SD into your PC
+1. Insert your microSD Card into your PC
 2. Enter the Atmosphere folder
 3. If it doesn't exist already, create a folder named `hosts` in the atmosphere folder
 4. Copy the emummc.txt into the hosts folder